Owning a home is a great way to build wealth over time, but some retirees find that becoming renters better suits their lifestyle and bank account.

 If you bought your present dwelling when you were raising a family, you may find a smaller dwelling is more practical now.
-If you want to reduce your dependence on driving, moving to a rental unit that’s close to public transportation and shopping you get to by walking makes sense.
+If you want to reduce your dependence on driving, it makes sense to move to a rental unit that’s close to public transportation and within walking distance of shopping.
 If you have mobility problems, you can rent a home without stairs.

-You can try living in a different neighborhood or town — or see what it’s like to live in a different size of home — by booking a stay in a vacation rental.
-You’ll find lots of properties listed at Homestay and VRBO (Vacation Rentals by Owner).
+You can try living in a different neighborhood or town — or discover what it’s like to live in a different size of home — by booking a stay in a vacation rental.
+You’ll find lots of properties listed at Homestay and VRBO.

 3. Live closer to children and grandchildren